blackleon/Fly-Shooter/README.md

 -Added a frame that can be damaged by cannonball -Changed background and frame color
 -Added a cannonball count so more you miss, lower the score gets.

+Project Finished Before Deadline

+-Proje değerlendirilmek üzere gönderildi.

+-The project was sent to be evaluated.